 Things to Consider Before Choosing a Tea Kettle for Gas Stove

 With a wide variety of choices available, choosing the right tea kettle for a gas stove may become overwhelming.
-Here is a buying guide of what things to consider before buying a tea kettle for gas range:
+Here is a buying guide of what things to consider before buying a tea kettle for the gas range:

 What is the Best Material for a Tea Kettle for gas range?

 Tea kettles can be made of different materials.
 There are materials that work well with gas stoves, while there may also be materials that are not as effective.
 Below is a list of common materials used to manufacture tea kettles.

 We looked into each of their pros and cons, which will hopefully help you decide which material is best for you to use.

-Aluminum.
-This is one of the most popular material choice for tea kettle for gas stoves.
+This is one of the most popular material choices for a tea kettle for gas stoves.
 It is lightweight, which makes it ideal for camping trips.
 It is considered to be durable, and resistant to scratches and stains.
 It generally lasts for a long time.

 It is also energy-efficient for it is fast in conducting heat.
 However, you may want to check some health hazards that are attached to using aluminum when frequently and regularly used for brewing tea.

 Are aluminum tea kettles safe?

 The WHO has deemed cooking with aluminum generally safe.
-However, if you start noticing pits in your cookware, you should dispose of it.
-Generally such pits don't occur until after several years of use.
+However, if you start noticing pits in your cookware, you should dispose of them.
+Generally, such pits don’t occur until after several years of use.
 There have also been reports from the FDA that consuming foods prepared in aluminum products is generally deemed as safe.

 How to clean aluminum tea kettles?